Last Updated on

 Pain is common in the pelvic area after labour, but it is manageable in most cases using ice packs and cooling pads.
-However, you may require pain medications if you had a C-section.
+However, you may require pain medication if you had a C-section.

 4. When can I start exercising again?

-Light walking and upper body exercises are nothing to worry about, although you should get the green light from your doctor first if you had a complicated C-section during labour.
+Light walking and upper body exercises are nothing to worry about, although you should get the green light from your doctor first if you had a complicated labour, delivery, or C-section.

 5. When can I start having sex again?

-Most doctors give their patients the green light after six weeks, during the postpartum examination.
-If you find that your sex drive has decreased, do not worry- it is completely normal and will increase soon.
+Most doctors give their patients the green light after six weeks during the postpartum examination.
+If you find that your sex drive has decreased, don’t worry – it is completely normal, and will increase soon.

 6. What are the breastfeeding ‘Dos and Don’ts’?

-Breastfeeding is one of the most important activities a mother can do for the benefit of the child, with it being absolutely essential during the first six months of the life of the child.
-The breast milk is the right mix of the nutrients the baby must have, and it also does the function of strengthening the immune system of the child to lower the risk of Sudden Infant Death Syndrome.
-Breastfeeding also has another unexpected benefit- it helps moms lose weight!
+Breastfeeding is one of the most important activities a mother can do for the benefit of the child, it being absolutely essential during the first six months of the child’s life.
+Breast milk is the right mix of all the nutrients a baby needs, and it also strengthens the immune system of the child to lower the risk of Sudden Infant Death Syndrome.
+Breastfeeding also has another unexpected benefit – it helps moms lose weight!
 This makes it easier to lose your baby weight after pregnancy.

-While any prescription medication that you want to consume has to be checked with the doctor initially, over-the-counter medicines do not do any harm to the baby while you are breastfeeding.
-About alcohol, it is perfectly fine for the mother to have a glass of wine before breastfeeding- however, you must remember to not feed the child for a couple of hours after you have had the wine, in order to keep the child safe from the effects of alcohol.
+Any prescribed medication that you want to consume has to be checked with the doctor, though generally, over-the-counter medicines do not do any harm to the baby while you are breastfeeding.
+It is also perfectly fine for the mother to have alcohol, like a glass of wine, before breastfeeding.
+However, you must remember not to feed the child for a couple of hours after you have had alcohol, in order to keep the child safe from the effects of alcohol.

 7. Which postpartum birth control options are safe?

 During your postpartum checkup, it is important to discuss which birth control options are fine after pregnancy.
-You will have to give some idea to the doctor regarding your family planning so that he can prescribe the right method.
-For the first six weeks, abstinence or the progesterone-only method is best- this ensures that your milk supply is never affected.
+You can discuss your family planning ideas with your doctor, so that he can prescribe the right method.
+For the first six weeks, abstinence or the progesterone-only method is best – this ensures that your milk supply is not affected.
 After that, any method can be used by the mother.

 8. What if I am suffering from postpartum depression?

 During the postnatal examination procedure, your doctor is sure to examine whether you are suffering from postpartum depression.
-It is a condition that affects around thirty percent of moms after delivery, and will mostly occur due to changes in the hormone levels and fatigue in the body.
-Remember that all this is normal for mothers.
-However, if you find that you have more anxiety than you can cope with, contact your OB-GYN immediately.
+It is a condition that affects around 30 percent of moms after delivery, and will mostly occur due to changes in hormone levels and fatigue in the body.
+Remember that this is normal for mothers.
+If you find that you have more anxiety than you can cope with, consult your doctor at the earliest.